Note

 Deploy your template

-You can use any of the following ways to deploy your Bicep file and template:
+Use any of the following methods to deploy your Bicep file and template:

 Deploy to Azure button